boettcherb/DeepBlunder-Chess-Engine/README.md

 ## Upcoming Features

 My plans to improve this engine in the future:
- - Further improve move ordering.
-There are more move-ordering techniques to test out, such as the Countermove Heuristic.
  - Add more pruning methods.
 There are many more pruning techniques than just Alpha-Beta pruning, such as null move pruning, late move reduction (LMR), aspiration windows, futility pruning, etc.
  - Improve the evaluation function.
 Implement evalution based on pawn structure, king safety, piece mobility, center control, etc. Also, adjust piece-square values for the different phases of the game: opening, middlegame, and endgame.
  - Add an Opening Book (such as PolyGlot) to save clock time at the beginning of the game and to ensure a decent position.
  - Add an Endgame Database/Tablebase (such as Syzygy).
 Currently, DeepBlunder cannot find a win in a King+Queen vs King game, and instead draws by the 50 move rule.
 An endgame database will ensure best play in endgames where a checkmate is too deep in the search tree to find with a normal search.
  - Improve the transposition table.
 Currently, the transposition table stores only the best move in a position, and this move is used for move ordering.
 In the future I want to store additional information (such as the evaluation) and use it to prune redundant branches of the search tree.
- - Implement multithreading to speed up the search function.
+ - Implement multithreading to speed up the search function (Lazy SMP).
  - Improve time management.
 Possible Ideas:
    - If there is only one move that doesn't cause a massive disadvantage, then play it instantly.
    - If there is no more time to complete another depth in iterative deepening, then stop the search.
- - Add UCI options, such as hash size, number of threads, move overhead, and pondering.
+ - Add UCI more options, such as number of threads and pondering.

 [release-badge]: https://img.shields.io/badge/Current_Release-v1.1.6-blue
 [releases-link]: https://github.com/boettcherb/DeepBlunder-Chess-Engine/releases/latest